Conditional Image Synthesis with Diffusion Models: A Survey: Conclusion

 \section{Conclusion}

 This survey presents a thorough investigation of DM-based conditional image synthesis, focusing on framework-level construction and common design choices behind various conditional image synthesis problems across seven representative categories of tasks.
 Despite the progress made, efforts are still needed in the future to handle challenges in practical applications.
-Future researches should focus on gathering and creating sufficient high-quality and unbiased task-specific datasets, carefully designed conditional encoder architectures and in-sampling conditioning mechanisms for effective and robust conditional modeling to synthesize stable and flawless results.
-Trade-off between fast sampling and synthesization quality and is also a key issue for practical deployment.
+Future research should focus on collecting and constructing high-quality, unbiased, and task-specific datasets, as well as designing effective conditional encoder architectures and in-sampling conditioning mechanisms to enable robust and accurate conditional modeling for generating stable and high-fidelity results.
+The trade-off between fast sampling and synthesis quality also remains a critical challenge for real-world deployment.
+In addition, exploring unified conditional synthesis frameworks built upon state-of-the-art Multimodal Large Language Models (MLLMs) offers a promising direction, as these models can seamlessly integrate diverse control signals and provide generalizable conditioning across a wide range of tasks.
 Finally, as a popular AIGC technology, it is necessary to fully consider the safety issues and legitimacy it brings.